From career breakthroughs to professional milestones, explore how Jackie Chan made an impact.

 In 1995, Jackie Chan was featured in the arcade game Jackie Chan The Kung-Fu Master.

-In 2004, Jackie Chan was a UNICEF Goodwill Ambassador, and has championed charitable works and causes.
-He has campaigned for conservation and against animal abuse, and has promoted disaster relief efforts for floods in mainland China and the 2004 Indian Ocean tsunami.
+In 2004, Jackie Chan campaigned for conservation and against animal abuse, and promoted disaster relief efforts for floods in mainland China and the 2004 Indian Ocean tsunami.

-In June 2006, Jackie Chan pledged to donate half of his assets to charity upon his death, citing his admiration for the philanthropic efforts of Warren Buffett and Bill Gates.
+In June 2006, Jackie Chan, inspired by Warren Buffett and Bill Gates, pledged to donate half his assets to charity upon his death.

-In 2006, Jackie Chan starred in Rob-B-Hood as Thongs, a burglar with gambling problems, marking his first time playing an antihero.
+In 2006, Jackie Chan played an antihero for the first time in Rob-B-Hood starring as Thongs, a burglar with gambling problems.

-In February 2010, the first Jackie Chan-Yaolai International Cinema opened in China.
-Co-run by Hong Kong company Sparkle Roll Group Ltd, it was claimed to be the largest cinema complex in China with 17 screens and 3,500 seats.
-Chan hoped the venue's size would allow young, non-commercial directors to screen their films.
-Fifteen further cinemas were planned for 2010.
+In February 2010, Jackie Chan-Yaolai International Cinema, the first cinema in the Jackie Chan Theater International chain, opened in China.
+Claimed to be the largest cinema complex in China, it featured 17 screens and 3,500 seats.
+Chan hoped this venue would provide opportunities for young, non-commercial directors to screen their films.

-In 2010, Jackie Chan served as a brand ambassador for Kaspersky Lab's antivirus software in Asia.
+In 2010, Jackie Chan served as brand ambassador for Kaspersky Lab's antivirus software in Asia.

-In April 2011, Jackie Chan and other Hong Kong-based celebrities headlined a three-hour charity concert, titled Artistes 311 Love Beyond Borders, to help with Japan's disaster recovery effort following the Tōhoku earthquake and tsunami.
+On April 1, 2011, Jackie Chan, along with other Hong Kong celebrities, headlined a charity concert titled Artistes 311 Love Beyond Borders to aid Japan's disaster recovery after the Tōhoku earthquake and tsunami.
 The concert raised over $3.3 million.

 In January 2017, Jackie Chan donated $65,000 to help flood victims in Thailand.